miconda/wsctl/README.md

 **wsctl** is a websocket client to be used from command line.
 It is written in Go (Golang).

-While the common use case for websocket connections is between web browser and web server, there are situations where is more convenient to use a command line (e.g., testing).
+While the common use case for websocket connections is between web browser and web server, there are situations where is more convenient to use a command line (e.g., testing, monitoring).

 **wsctl** can send data loaded from a template file to a websocket server and it will print the response received from the server.